 It is the best gift you can give yourself and your loved ones.
 Make the commitment to take the time that's needed to heal and remember that healing is a process, so give yourself the time and space to find hope and healing.

-And if you cannot agree, consider a mediator.
-A mediator is like a referee or better yet, your first grade teacher: Someone who will help you play nicely in the sandbox, or in this case the mediator's office, and hopefully just long enough to make a deal.
+And if you cannot agree on the holiday plan, consider a mediator.
+A mediator is like a referee or better yet, your kindergarden teacher: someone who will help you share and play nicely in the sandbox, or in this case the mediator's office.

 For more information, visit us at www.lornajaynes.com